-A 72-year-old was injured when his vehicle became pinned between a concrete barrier and a semitrailer, closing Interstate 65 for nearly two hours late Thursday, police report.
+A 72-year-old was injured when his vehicle became pinned between a concrete barrier and semitrailer, closing the Interstate 65 for nearly two hours late Thursday, police report.

-Armajeet Luthra of Louisville, Kentucky, was taken to Schneck Medical Center in Seymour for treatment of minor injuries after the crash around 11 p.m.
-Thursday at the 54-mile-marker near Seymour.
+Armajeet Luthra of Louisville, Kentucky was taken to Schneck Medical Center for treatment after a crash around 11 p.m.
+Thursday at the 54-mile-marker.

 Radford’s trailer collided with Luthra’s 2014 Mercedes when the lanes shifted to the right at the construction zone, according to a news release from Sgt.
-Stephen Wheeles, public information officer for the Indiana State Police Versailles Post.
+Stephen Wheeles with the Indiana State police.
 The shoulder of the road is eliminated in that area due to construction.

 Radford was not injured.